mognify/mognify.github.io/_posts/2024-12-06-coding-projects-overview.md

 They become a video at the end of the month that i can then share with her

 ## LLM-generated commit description

+## LLM-generated blog tags
+- the state of the post (public/hidden)
+- the topic of the post (identifying topics of discussion)

+## Markdown-enabled Obsidian notes (notes in general)

+## Streamlined way to add/modify posts

+## OCR MTG card price checker